richnologies/ngx-stripe/README.md

 ## Card Element Component

-Once the module has been imported, you can collect credit cards details using the ngx-stripe-card component.
+Once the module has been imported, you can collect credit card details using the ngx-stripe-card component.

-Then you can use the Stripe Service, which is basically an Obseravble wrapper arount the stripejs object, to use that information.
+Then you can use the Stripe Service, which is basically an Obseravble wrapper around the stripejs object, to use that information.
 In this example we use it to create a token, but it can be use to confirm a Payment Intent, Setup Intent, etc...

-Please check the [docs](https://richnologies.gitbook.io/ngx-stripe/) to see the complete set of Stripe Element Components avaiable and the full API of the Stripe Service.
+Please check the [docs site](https://richnologies.gitbook.io/ngx-stripe/) to see a complete set of Stripe Element Components available and the full API of the Stripe Service.

 // stripe.html